 - reassure them that nobody will go into their home and throw everything out

-Talking with a GP will establish what treatment or support is suitable.
-A GP can refer the person to a therapist or specialist in this area.
+Talking with their GP will establish what treatment or support is suitable.
+They can refer the person to a therapist or specialist in the area.

 Treatment for hoarding disorders

-Hoarding disorders are challenging to treat because many people who hoard do not see it as a problem.
-They might have little awareness of how it is affecting their life or the lives of others.
+Hoarding disorders are difficult to treat because many people who hoard do not see it as a problem.
+They might not be aware of how it is affecting their life or the lives of others.